spiterman/SNN/README.md

 These changes would then be fed into the jCanvas drawing functions that would visualize them to the screen.

 ![data flow](https://s8.postimg.org/vcndudnqt/Data_Flow.png)

 (Requires an update to reflect data structure refactor)

 ####Data Structures
 #####Nodes
-I implemented a Node class that stores imformation about nodes that it is connected to, nodes that connect to it, that node's particular state, and a unique ID (integer) for that node.
+I implemented a Node class that stores information about nodes that it is connected to, nodes that connect to it, that node's particular state, and a unique ID (integer) for that node.

-Technically, the nodes would only need know what nodes it connects to it downstream, but I also added a reference to nodes upstream to improve the efficiency of deleting nodes and its connections.
-With the backwards reference the runtime is proportional to how well connected a particular node is, rather than the total number of nodes in the graph.
+Technically, an individual node would only need to know what nodes it connects to downstream.
+I added a reference to nodes upstream to improve the efficiency of deleting nodes and their connections.
+With the backwards reference the runtime is proportional to how many nodes a particular node is connected (upstream and downstream), rather than the total number of nodes in the graph.

 #####Graph

 I implemented a Graph class that stored all the nodes, a unique ID counter for new nodes, and whether the graph was in the process of simulating.

-It also had the CRUD methods for adding/connecting/activating nodes and also for updating the state of the simulation.
+It also had the CRUD methods for adding/connecting/activating nodes and their inverses, as well as for running the simulation.

 ####Space/Time Complexity